 Whether you’re a part time seller getting rid of stuff around the house, or a professional business, you should check out OfferUp.

-3) Peter Faricy, VP and Head of Amazon Marketplace
+3) Amazon: Peter Faricy, VP at Amazon

 55% of customers in the US start their shopping journey on Amazon, compared to 26% on who uses search engines.